Angular2Guy/AIDocumentLibraryChat/README.md

 ## C4 Architecture Diagrams
 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.

+## Kubernetes setup
+In the helm directory is a kubernetes setup to run the AIDocumentLibraryChat project with minikube.
+The Helm chart deploys the postgres database and the AIDocumentLibraryChat with the needed parameters(SpringProfile is in values.yaml) to run.
+It uses the resource limit support of Jdk 16 to limit memory.
+Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.

 ## Postgresql setup
 In the [runPostgresql.sh](https://github.com/Angular2Guy/AIDocumentLibraryChat/blob/master/runPostgresql.sh) file are the commands to pull and run the Postgresql Docker image with vector extension locally.